 Module 2

-Add more pages, dynamic tracks and prefill
+Add more pages, hide/show pages and prefill

 Themes covered in this module: